mcaceresb/stata-gtools/README.md

 C would afford.
 The only question is whether the overhead reading and writing data to and from C compensates the speed gain, and in this case it does.

-### Why only Unix?
+### Why not OSX?

-C is platform dependent and I don't have access to Stata on Windows or OSX.
-Sorry!
-I use Linux on my personal computer and on all the servers where I do my work.
-If anyone is willing to try compiling the plugins out on Windows and OSX, I'd be happy to take pull requests!
+C is platform dependent and I don't have access to a laptop running Windows or OSX.
+Windows, however, makes it easy for you to download their ISO, hence I was able to test this on a virtual machine.
+OSX does not make their ISO available, as best I can tell.

+Feel free to try and compile this for OSX.
+There's likely minimal tinkering to be done beyond installing the dependencies.
+I'm happy to take pull requests!

+### My OS has a 32-bit CPU

+This uses 128-bit hashes split into 2 64-bit parts.
+As far as I know, it will not work with a 32-bit processor.
+If you try to force it to run, you will almost surely see integer overflows and pretty bad errors will followit.

 ### Why can't the function do weights?